AdobeDocs/livefyre.en/help/using/c-library/c-view-content-details.md

 ---
 description: View the content details to gather more information about a piece of content before you publish it.
-seo-description: View the content details to gather more information about a piece of content before you publish it.
-seo-title: View Content Details
 title: View Content Details
-uuid: bca8dcb7-31d6-475c-9898-1b6436d2457d
 exl-id: c859f67f-494e-4ed9-9214-ed363e04cac1
 ---
 # View Content Details{#view-content-details}